ArgentLo/HNB_for_submission/README.md

 ## Double-Blind Submission

-For fair and respectful submission, the **Implementation is Anonymized** with all authors' information removed.
+In order to have a fair and respectful submission, the **Implementation is Anonymized** with all authors' information removed.

 ## Introduction